HySonLab/ML4Insects/README.md

 pip install DiscoEPG
 ```

-For DiscoEPG to run properly, you only need to prepare a dataset folder which contains all the dataset containing recordings with the ASCII format obtained from [Stylet+ application](https://www.DiscoEPGystems.eu/).
-Corresponding to each dataset named `<dataset_name>`, there should be one subfolder called `<dataset_name>` containing the recording data (with `.D0x`extension) and another one called `<dataset_name>_ANA` containing the waveform position (with `.ANA` extension).
+For DiscoEPG to run properly, you only need to prepare a dataset folder which contains the recordings with the .D0x format and the annotation files with the .ANA format obtained from [Stylet+ application](https://www.DiscoEPGystems.eu/).
+Corresponding to each dataset folder named `<dataset_name>`, there should be one subfolder called `<dataset_name>` containing the recording data (with `.D0x`extension) and another one called `<dataset_name>_ANA` containing the waveform position (with `.ANA` extension).
 Each complete recording comprises of multiple recording files, which will be concatenate into one complete recording.

 For example
 ```
 working directory
 ├── data
 │   ├── dataset
-|   |   └── dataset.name0.A01
+|   |   └── dataset.name0.D01
-|   |   └── dataset.name1.A01
+|   |   └── dataset.name1.D01
 |   |   └── ...
-|   |   └── dataset.name0.A08
+|   |   └── dataset.name0.D08
-|   |   └── dataset.name1.A08
+|   |   └── dataset.name1.D08
 |   ├── dataset_ANA
 |   |   └── dataset.name0_ANA
 |   |   └── dataset.name1_ANA